Odimac84/portfolio-2/README.md

 As a user i hope that the game is fun and that I will be able to win.

+As i user i would be able to help the owner and share my experience of the site and what i can do to help them improve.

 ## Site Owner ##

 As a site owner i only wish that the player finds the game fun, games should be fun and entertaining.

+As a site owner i want feedback to help improve my site, this can be done using social medias as an example.

 # Testing